sunshroom/sunshroom.com/contents/photography/index.md

 ## On the web

-All my properly geotagged photographs are available in full quality via [Flickr photostream](https://secure.flickr.com/photos/synapticism/).
+All my properly geotagged photographs are available in full quality on my [Flickr photostream](https://secure.flickr.com/photos/synapticism/).

 I also publish [themed galleries of my work](http://synapticism.com/c/portfolio/photography/) on [my personal blog](http://synapticism.com).

 [Many of my photos are available on Facebook](https://www.facebook.com/synaptic/photos_albums).
-If it is shared publicly you are welcome to "like" or comment on my photos---but please note that I do not accept friend requests without an introduction.
+If it is shared publicly you are welcome to "like" or comment on my photos--but please note that I do not accept friend requests without an introduction.

 Follow me on [Instagram](http://www.instagram.com/synapticx) for a more immediate and far less serious glimpse into my life.
-I use it just for fun; don't expect me to be making art over there.
+I use Instagram for fun, to tell stories, and to be weird; don't expect me to be making art over there.

 ![An overview of elemental forces at work along the Dajia river, Taichung.](synaptic-dajia-riverbed.jpg)